 The Broughton High School Association carries out fundraising and social activities to foster more extended relations between staff, parents and others associated with the school.
 BHSA is a registered charity, number SCO17010.

-Every Saturday morning we run a café in the school staff room for the parents and carers of the P5 – P7 primary school children who come to music classes as part of the councils ‘Sounds Like Saturday’ music programme.
+Every Saturday morning before Covid, we ran a café in the school staff room for the parents and carers of the P5 – P7 primary school children who come to music classes as part of the councils ‘Sounds Like Saturday’ music programme.
 We provide tea, coffee, snacks and home baking.
-Other clubs using the school on Saturday morning come along to the café too.
-This raises valuable funds for the school and is fun to help at.
+Other clubs using the school on Saturday morning could come along to the café too.
+This raised valuable funds for the school and was fun to help at.
+We are hoping to be able to run outdoor cafes in future!

 Cafes at events at the school